opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param imagePoints: Output array of image points, 2xN/Nx2 1-channel or 1xN/Nx1 2-channel, or  ``vector<Point2f>`` .

-    :param dpdrot: Optional 2Nx3 matrix of derivatives of image points with respect to components of the rotation vector.

-    :param dpdt: Optional 2Nx3 matrix of derivatives of image points with respect to components of the translation vector.
+    :param jacobian: Optional output 2Nx(10+<numDistCoeffs>) jacobian matrix of derivatives of image points with respect to components of the rotation vector, translation vector, focal lengths, coordinates of the principal point and the distortion coefficients.

-    :param dpdf: Optional 2Nx2 matrix of derivatives of image points with respect to  :math:`f_x`  and  :math:`f_y` .

-    :param dpdc: Optional 2Nx2 matrix of derivatives of image points with respect to  :math:`c_x`  and  :math:`c_y` .

-    :param dpddist: Optional 2Nx4 matrix of derivatives of image points with respect to distortion coefficients.
+    :param aspectRatio: Optional "fixed aspect ratio" parameter.
+If the parameter is not 0, the function assumes that the aspect ratio (*fx/fy*) is fixed and correspondingly adjusts the jacobian matrix.

 The function computes projections of 3D points to the image plane given intrinsic and extrinsic camera